eth-cscs/alps-gh200-reproducers/stuck-node-on-io/README.md

 strace python3 python-io-demo.py 2>&1 | grep -e write -e Writing
 ```

+The case that fails was when 100\*1024\*8=819200 bytes were written
+continuously.
+Python packs 5 of these (4096000 bytes) into one buffer
+(presumably because 6 would be too big) before issuing a single system call to
+write the buffer.

 ## The Reproducer

 To reproduce the issue, the submission script runs `dd` with a block size of
-4096000, which is not exactly the buffer size python uses and not a
+4096000, which is not exactly the full buffer size python uses and not a
 power-of-two multiple of the lustre block size.
 The script also tests other
 simple block sizes which are a power-of-two.
 Only the odd size has been
 observed to cause at least one of the tasks to hang.
 Using more than one task